bradbell/rustad/readme.md

     (that can be differentiated).
     This is called AD evaluation of the derivatives.

 6. Atomic functions and Checkpointing.
-Atomic function have been extended so that they stay atomic when used in functions that are AD evaluated.
+These have been extended (from the CppAD implementations) so that they stay atomic when used in functions that are AD evaluated.

 7. Generate compile and link source code for derivative calculations.